dwyl/javascript-todo-list-tutorial/README.md

 ## _Conclusion_

-Maybe the only way to "_beat_" this, is for _everyone_ to call themselves an Architect ...? <br />
+Maybe the only way to "_beat_" this, is for _everyone_ to call themselves an "Architect: ...? <br />
-Well, now that you know how to use the Elm Architecture, you should update your <br />
+Well, now that you _know_ how to use the Elm Architecture, you should update your <br />
 LinkedIn Profile/Title to reflect this? e.g: "_Full-Stack Solution Architect_" (_or similar BS_)<br />